The Flask Mega-Tutorial Part XIX: Deployment on Docker Containers

 021da2e1e0d390320248abf97dfbbe7b27c70fefed113d5a41bb67a68522e91c

 The --name option provides a name for the new container.
 The -d option tells Docker to run the container in the background.
 Without -d the container runs as a foreground application, blocking your command prompt.
 The -p option maps container ports to host ports.
-The first port is the port on the host computer, and the one on the right is the port inside the container.
+The port number on the left is the port on the host computer, and the one on the right is the port inside the container.
 The above example exposes port 5000 in the container on port 8000 in the host, so you will access the application on 8000, even though internally the container is using 5000.
+I'm using different port numbers to demonstrate the flexibility of mapping ports, but if you prefer, you can use the same port number on the host and the container.
 The --rm option will delete the container once it is terminated.
 While this isn't required, containers that finish or are interrupted are usually not needed anymore, so they can be automatically deleted.
 The last argument is the container image name and tag to use for the container.
 After you run the above command, you can access the application at http://localhost:8000.

 The output of docker run is the ID assigned to the new container.
 This is a long hexadecimal string, that you can use whenever you need to refer to the container in subsequent commands.
 In fact, only the first few characters are necessary, enough to make the ID unique.